 Circumcision is a relatively safe procedure, and severe complications are rare.

-- The foreskin is cut too short or left too long.
+- The surgeon cuts the foreskin too short or leaves it too long.

 - The wound does not heal properly.